michaelbrewer/aws-lambda-events/docs/cloudfront-lambda-edge.md

 # CloudFront Lambda@Edge

 CloudFront invokes lambda synchrously.
 Can be Node.js or Python.

+You can use Lambda functions to change CloudFront requests and responses at the following points:

+- After CloudFront receives a request from a viewer (`Viewer request`)
+- Before CloudFront forwards the request to the origin (`Origin request`)
+- After CloudFront receives the response from the origin (`Origin response`)
+- Before CloudFront forwards the response to the viewer (`Viewer response`)

 ## Limits

-- Up to 5 seconds (viewer request and viewer response).
+- Up to 5 seconds timeout ("Viewer request" and "Viewer response").
-- Up to 30 seconds (origin request and origin response).
-- 1 MB code size (viewer request and viewer response).
+- 1 MB code size ("Viewer request" and "Viewer response").
+- Up to 30 seconds timeout ("Origin request" and "Origin response").
-- 50 MB code size (origin request and origin response)
+- 50 MB code size ("Origin request" and "Origin response")
 - Node.js and Python runtimes only
 - Up to 10,000 requests per second per Region
 - 128 – 3,008 MB memory